 1. Set up accurate product tracking for your store

-In order to improve AdWords retargeting using checkout steps, you must have checkout tracking and Enhanced Ecommerce enabled in Google Analytics.
-Then you can follow this checklist to set up accurate product tracking that can be used for Audiences in AdWords.
+In order to improve Google Ads retargeting using checkout steps, you must have checkout tracking and Enhanced Ecommerce enabled in Google Analytics.

-- Once this data is successfully coming into Google Analytics, you’re ready to create Audiences and share them with AdWords
+- Now, add account to Google Analytics.
+Once this data is successfully coming into GA, you’re ready to create Audiences.
+Next, you can track the audience from AdWords and share each audience accordingly within Google Ads.

-If you’re using the Shopify platform, you’re in luck, as our Shopify reporting app‘s audit feature checks for accurate product and checkout-step tracking, and automatically assists with setting these up for you.
+If you’re using the Shopify platform, you’re in luck — our Shopify reporting app‘s audit feature checks for accurate product and checkout-step tracking, and automatically assists with setting these up for you.

 2. Analyse customer behaviour, including checkout steps